Lower-rung diagnostic for revenue operations leaders Typical diagnostic: $5,000-$7,500

 Read case study

-Need to rebuild the definitions, not just find the gaps?
+Need to certify the metric, not just find the mismatch?

-If this diagnostic reveals that the metric mismatch is structural — different systems, different definitions, different incentives — Data Foundation rebuilds the shared layer so every team works from one number.
+If this diagnostic proves the mismatch is structural — different systems, different definitions, different incentives — the next rung is a metric-certification sprint, Data Foundation repair, or Revenue Analytics build so every team and every AI-assisted answer works from one governed number.

 Explore Data Foundation